BeccaN/trunk-cards/NOTES.md

 - [ ] Views use partials if appropriate

 TODO:
-* create new group form with nested category and card creation
-* create scope model method (subscribe to other user group?)
-    * category#index order by name
-    * category#index order by number of groups
-    * user#groups order by category name

-* setup group#show page as study page
 * add in flash[:messages] to validations?, before_actions/checks for 'current_user' and 'logged_in?' when appropriate
-* consider making category/groups nested route?
+* go through all Rails lessons backwards, add what feels necessary, DRY up whatever I possibly can
+* create scope order categories by total groups
+* card creation is optional?
+* add category search filter
 * beautify all pages
     * welcome
     * login